Excel VBA course / reference

 R1.Value = R2.Value

 ) to bypass the clipboard.
-However, no filters should ever be active/relevant, because those are ignored: all data is copied, not data of visible cells only!
+However, no filters should ever be active/relevant, because those are ignored.
+All data is copied, not data of visible cells only!
 Even faster is (

 R1.Value2 = R2.Value2